 Indirect Access Audit

-The Indirect Access Licensing Review evlautes how use of third-party systems interfaced to SAP needs to licensed in order to be compliant to the SAP Software Contract.
-This pahse of the audit simulation determines if adequate licensing is in place or if licensing is required and to what extent, giving clients a quantified view of Indirect Access licensing risk or the assurance that the customer is compliant.
+The Indirect Access Licensing Review evaluates how the use of third-party systems interfaced to SAP needs to license in order to be compliant with the SAP Software Contract.
+This phase of the audit simulation determines if adequate licensing is in place or if licensing is required and to what extent, giving clients a quantified view of Indirect Access licensing risk or the assurance that the customer is compliant.